Chromatographic separation of radioactive noble gases from xenon: Conclusion

 An adsorption-based gas-charcoal chromatographic system was built at the Case Western Reserve University and used to reduce the krypton concentration in the LUX target xenon.
 The processed xenon contained 3.5\,ppt of krypton, surpassing the LUX goal.
 The average reduction factor was $3\times10^4$, and about the same reduction was achieved from a single pass.
 The best batch from the double-production contained less than 0.2~ppt, the measurement sensitivity.
 The chromatography system was capable of processing and storing 50\,kg of xenon a week with minimal human intervention.
 The processed xenon has been used for the scientific runs of the LUX experiment~\cite{Akerib:2014uk}.

 A krypton removal system that can produce lower krypton levels with higher production rate is required for larger xenon-based dark matter experiments such as the LUX-ZEPLIN~(LZ) experiment.
 LZ is a scaled-up successor to LUX, planned to operate in 2020~\cite{Akerib:2015wr}.
 It is designed to reach a WIMP-nucleon cross section sensitivity of $2\times10^{-48}$~cm$^2$ with 7~tonnes of active xenon mass from a 10-tonnes total xenon mass.
 An irreducible electron-recoil background is set by elastic scattering of solar $pp$ neutrinos, whose rate is comparable to 0.2~ppt krypton dissolved in xenon.
 The LZ collaboration aims to reduce its krypton concentration below 0.015\,ppt.
-This requires a reduction factor of $10^7$, which we believe is achievable with double processing of each batch, as shown in this article--in particular, the LSB1 batch shown in Fig~\ref{fg:krremovalproduction}.
+Further investigations are ongoing to determine the ultimate floor that can be reached by improving the design to further reduce cross-contamination and air ingress, which can otherwise compromise the reductions allowed by repeated processing.
 If the target is met, LZ is expected to directly measure the scattering of solar $pp$ neutrinos on electrons and coherent elastic scattering of $^8$B neutrinos on nuclei, in addition to substantially extending the sensitivity to WIMP dark matter interactions.